-Verify that your installation satisfies the requirements described in View Connection Server Requirements.
+- Verify that your installation satisfies the requirements described in Horizon Connection Server Requirements.

-Verify that the computers on which you install replicated View Connection Server instances are connected over a high-performance LAN.
-See Network Requirements for Replicated View Connection Server Instances.
+- Verify that the computers on which you install replicated View Connection Server instances are connected over a high-performance LAN.
+See Network Requirements for Replicated Horizon Connection Server Instances.

-- Download the View Connection Server installer file from the VMware product page at http://www.vmware.com/products/ to the Windows Server computer.
+- Download the Connection Server installer file from the VMware download site at https://my.vmware.com/web/vmware/downloads.

 The installer filename is VMware-viewconnectionserver-x86_64-y.y.y-xxxxxx.exe, where xxxxxx is the build number and y.y.y is the version number.